geopm/geopm/service/docs/source/devel.rst

 system and all source code for the software components.
 The base directory of the GEOPM git repository is populated with a build system that supports all software components not located in the ``service`` directory.
-The base build depends soley on components in the ``service`` directory that are installed by the service build
+The base build depends solely on components in the ``service`` directory that are installed by the service build
 including: the ``libgeopmd.so`` library, the C and C++ public interface header files for that library, and the ``geopmdpy`` Python